 - The names of the UML classes from the structural specification are written in bold font. - The names of abstract UML classes (i.e., UML classes that are not intended to be instantiated) are written in bold and italic font. - Instances of the UML classes of the structural specification are connected by associations, many of which are of the one-to-many type.
-Associations whose name is preceded by / are derived that is, their value is determined based on the value of other associations and attributes.
-Whether the objects participating in associations are ordered and whether repetitions are allowed is made clear by the following standard UML conventions: - By default, all associations are sets; that is, the objects in them are unordered and repetitions are disallowed. - The { ordered,nonunique } attribute is placed next to the association ends that are ordered and in which repetitions are allowed.
+Associations whose name is preceded by / are derived - that is, their value is determined based on the value of other associations and attributes.
+Whether the objects participating in associations are ordered and whether repetitions are allowed is made clear by the following standard UML conventions: - By default, all associations are sets; that is, the objects in them are unordered and repetitions are disallowed. - The { ordered, nonunique } attribute is placed next to the association ends that are ordered and in which repetitions are allowed.
 Such associations have the semantics of lists.

 The narrative in this document often refers to various parts of the structural specification.
 These references are mainly intended to be informal, but they can often be interpreted as statements about the instances of the UML classes from the structural specification.
 When precision is required, such statements are captured using the functional-style syntax, which is defined in Section 3.7 and other relevant parts of this document.
-In order to avoid confusion, the term "UML class" is used to refer to elements of the structural specification of OWL 2, whereas the term "class" is used to refer to OWL 2 classes (see Section 5.1).
+In order to avoid confusion, the term "UML classe" is used to refer to elements of the structural specification of OWL 2, whereas the term "class" is used to refer to elements of the structural specification of OWL 2, whereas the term "class" is used to refer to elements of the structural specification of OWL 2, whereas the term "class" is used to refer to element of the structural specification of OWL 2, whereas the term "class" is used to refer to elements of the structural specification of OWL 2, whereas the term "class" is used to refer to element of the structural specification of OWL 2, whereas the term "class" is used to refer to elements of the structural specification of OWL 2, whereas the term "class" is used to refer to elements of the structural specification of OWL 2, whereas the term "class" is used to refer to elements of the structural specification of OWL 2.

-The sentence "The individual I is an instance of the class C" can be understood as a statement that I is an instance of the UML class Individual, C is an instance of the UML class ClassAssertion that connects I with C. This statement can be captured precisely using the structural specification as ClassAssertion(C I).
+The sentence "The individual I is an instance of the class C" can be understood as a statement that I is an instance of the UML class Individual, C is an instance of the UML class Class, and there is an instance of the UML class ClassAssertion that connects I with C. This statement can be captured precisely using the structural specification as ClassAssertion (C I).